d0ku/g751_conf/README.md

 ### How to use

+Project is currently not one of my focus objects.

 After you have finally set up everything to suit your PC you just have to run ./complete.sh (with sudo) and it will take care of everything.

 ## Temperature control